lorenzo-rovigatti/comp_bio_notes/folding.md

 1. Compact conformations have lower energies compared to non-compact ones.
 2. Hydrophobic residues should have the tendency to be buried in the core ($\epsilon_{PP} > \epsilon_{HP} > \epsilon$).
-3. Different types of monomers should tend to segregate ($2 \epsilon_{HP} > \epsilon_{PP} + \epsilon_{HH}$).
+3. Different types of monomers should tend to segregate ($2 \epsilon_{HP} > \epsilon_{PP} + \epsilon$).

 The output of the computation was to enumerate all the native structures of each possible sequence on a 3D 3x3x3 cube and on 2D 4x4, 5x5, 6x5 and 6x6 boxes.
 The result of this complete enumeration is the list of all possible sequences that can "design" a given structure, or, in other words, that have that structure as their unique native state.
-The size of this list, $N_s$ is a measure of the designability of a given structure.
+The size of this list, $N_s$, is a measure of the designability of a given structure.

 ```{figure} figures/HP_model_folding_1.png
 :name: fig:HP_model_folding_1